q-theotaylo/demo-one/README.md

 I am adding changes to show automatic merging, i now have mods in master and simple-changes

-I am adding this line for rebase example
+I am adding this line for rebase example from master now Im adding this line as more changes from myfeature branch